sonertari/UTMFW/README.md

 ## How to install

-Download the installation iso file mentioned above and follow the instructions in the installation guide available in the iso file.
+Download the installation file for your platform and follow the instructions in the installation guide available in the file.
 Below are the same instructions.

-A few notes about UTMFW installation:

-- Thanks to a modified auto-partitioner of OpenBSD, the disk can be partitioned with a recommended layout for UTMFW, so most users don't need to use the label editor at all.
-- All install sets including siteXY.tgz are selected by default, so you cannot 'not' install UTMFW by mistake.
-- OpenBSD installation questions are modified according to the needs of UTMFW.
-For example, X11 related questions are never asked.
-- Make sure you have at least 2GB RAM.
-And an 8GB HD should be enough.
+### Installation Guide

 UTMFW installation is very intuitive and easy, just follow the instructions on the screen and answer the questions asked.
 You are advised to accept the default answers to all the questions.
 In fact, the installation can be completed by accepting default answers all the way from the first question until the last.
-The only obvious exceptions are network configuration and password setup.
+The only exceptions are network configuration, password setup, and installation disk selection.

 Auto allocator will provide a partition layout recommended for your disk.
 Suggested partitioning should be suitable for most installations, simply accept it.
+Do not delete or modify the msdos partition (for arm64 installation).

 Make sure you configure two network interfaces.
 You will be asked to choose internal and external interfaces later on.
+You can configure the internal wifi interface in Host AP mode.

 All of the install sets and software packages are selected by default, simply accept the selections.

+While installing using the img file, when the installation script asks the location for the install sets or the packages, you should choose the disk option and that the disk partition is not mounted yet, and then select the device name for the installation disk (usually sd0 or sd1, but type ? to see device info first).
+The default path for install sets and packages the script offers is the same path as in the img file too, so you just hit Enter at that point.

 If the installation script finds an already existing file which needs to be updated, it saves the old file as filename.orig.